oaljoundi/CBL-Mariner/docs/index.md

 # System Administration

 In most cases you would not need to do any on-system administration tasks and you should use higher level tools instead.
-However if you do have a situation where you need to manually install packages or otherwise do low level maintenance work then you can do so by logging into the system over SSH or through the serial console.
+However, if you do have a situation where you need to manually install packages or otherwise do low level maintenance work then you can do so by logging into the system over SSH or through the serial console.

 ## Enabling Serial Console

-Serial console is useful if you want to view boot logs or have a console to the headless VM - or for GDB debugging on the VM.
+The serial console is useful if you want to view boot logs or have a console to the headless VM - or for GDB debugging on the VM.
 You can enable the serial console by creating a named pipe to the Hyper-V VM.